 - a.
 All faculty use classroom-based assessments to improve their teaching. - b.
-Faculty evaluation procedures consider the faculty member's use of student learning outcomes to improve teaching and learning. - c.
-There is documented improvement in student learning in the College's courses.
+Faculty evaluation procedures consider the faculty member's use of student-learning outcomes to improve teaching and learning. - c.
+There is documented improvement in student learning in the College's courses. - Leadership Responsibility: Vice President for Academic Affairs, Division Dean of Mathematics, Science and Health Careers (Academic Affairs Master Plan) - Implementation Teams: Office of Professional Development, New Committee formulated by Academic Affairs Master Plan a.
+Under the auspices of the Academic Affairs Master Plan, a detailed plan to address this goal will be developed.